pawaters/calculator/README.md

 -  click on the calculator but in between buttons

 ## Things I would improve for a bigger project
 - Add a "del" button that works in all situations.
 I had implemented it, but it would need some refactoring of the whole JS to work with a variety of edge cases.
+Also, it was not included in the iphone calculator and estimated that it was therefore out of scope for a "simple calculator".
 - Use a more OOP approach to my JS.